RestartB/titanium/README.md

 RestartBot relies on several Python modules to function.
 These modules can be installed from Pypi using Pip.\
 \
 **Installation Command:**\
-`pip install discord.py spotipy wikipedia ...`
+`pip install discord.py spotipy wikipedia colorthief cpuinfo psutil`

 ### Discord Bot Token
 RestartBot requires a Discord Bot Token to function.
 The steps to get one are as follows: